helioole/LFAF/report/report1.md

             finite_automaton = FiniteAutomaton(alphabet, states, start_state, transitions, final_state)
             return finite_automaton
 ```
-4. For the Finite Automaton, please add a method that checks if an input string can be obtained via the state transition from it
+4. Adding a method that checks if an input string can be obtained via the state transition from it
 ```
     def accept(self, input_string: str) -> bool:
         states = [self.start_state]